Seeing Straight: Document Orientation Detection for Efficient OCR: Experimental Design

-\item \textit{Ideal Upright Conditions:} OCR on upright images with an ideal canonical setup having no rotation. \item \textit{Without Pipeline:} OCR on randomly rotated images, resembling orientation patterns seen in practical scenarios. \item \textit{With Pipeline:} OCR after orientation normalization where images are realigned using our rotation classification network.
+\begin{itemize}[noitemsep, itemsep=0.5pt] \item \textit{Ideal Upright Conditions:} OCR on upright images with an ideal canonical setup. \item \textit{Without Pipeline:} OCR on randomly rotated images, resembling orientation patterns seen in practical scenarios. \item \textit{With Pipeline:} OCR after orientation normalization where images are realigned using our rotation classification network.
 Any misclassifications by the rotation model may introduce deviations from the ideal upright condition, potentially impacting downstream OCR performance of the baseline models. \end{itemize}